ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/ui-work-with-notes.md

     author: jswymer

     ms.service: dynamics365-business-central
-    ms.topic: conceptual
+    ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
     ROBOTS: NOINDEX,NOFOLLOW
-    ms.date: 10/01/2020
+    ms.date: 04/01/2020
     ms.author: jswymer

 ---
-# Add and View Notes on Records
+# Přidávání oznámení k záznamům a jejich prohlížení
- You <!--OnPrem and your colleagues -->can add notes to records in the application.
-Many pages, particularly those that display a list of records, such as the **Sales Orders** page, include the **Notes** action or the **Notes** FactBox. <!--OnPrem Notes is where you can write notes about a record to yourself or others, and where you can view notes to you from others.
+Můžete <!--OnPrem and your colleagues -->přidávat oznámení k záznamům v aplikaci.
+Mnoho stránek, zejména ty, které zobrazují seznam záznamů, jako například stránka **Prodejní objednávky**, která obsahuje tlačtíko **Oznámení** v informačním okně **Oznámení**. <!--OnPrem Notes is where you can write notes about a record to yourself or others, and where you can view notes to you from others.
 For example, a note could be a general comment or processing instruction to your colleague, who can then respond to your note using their own **Notes**.
 Or, your colleague can add a note that gives you extra information about a sales order that is not covered by the information on the sales order.
 These notes and correspondences will follow the record as it is processed in the company.-->

 > [!NOTE]
- >  This feature is currently not available.
+> Tato funkce není v současné době k dispozici..

 <!--OnPrem
 > [!NOTE]
 >  You can only select one recipient of the note.-->

 <!--OnPrem
 ## To work with notes on a record